Vae Local Development Environment

 Command Line Arguments

 Make sure that you have checked in all local files before running this command.
-If you are using branching folders inside your Subversion repository, make sure that you have properly set the active branch in the Site > FTP/Subversion tab.
+If you are using branches inside your Git or Subversion repository, make sure that you have properly set the active branch in the Site > Git/Svn/FTP tab.

-You can also deploy from Subversion to your webspace directly on the Site > FTP/Subversion tab.
+You can also deploy from Git or Subversion to your webspace directly on the Site > Git/Svn/FTP tab.

 Vae Production Environment